mikics/dolfinx-axisymmetric-issue/README.md

 from a metallic sphere.
 Due to the symmetry of the problem, we can exploit the expansion of the field in cylindrical harmonics to simplify the 3D problems into few 2D problems, corresponding to the multiple cylindrical harmonics which propagates independently.
+For this reason, the reference coordinate system is the cylindrical one, $(\rho, z, \phi)$.
-In particular, the minimal working examples only solves the problem for the harmonic number `m = 1`.
+The minimal working examples only solves the problem for the harmonic number `m = 1`.
 Scattering boundary conditions are used for making the boundary transparent to outgoing waves.